-2022–2023 IU South Bend Dental Hygiene Application Cycle Information
+2024-2025 IU South Bend Entry-level Dental Hygiene Program Application Information

-Applications and application materials are processed through the Vera Z. Dwyer College of Health Sciences Student Success Center.
-For more information about eligibility and admissions policies please review the college level and program level policies found here.
+For more information about eligibility and admissions policies please review the school level and program level policies found here.

-The IU South Bend Dental Hygiene Program has competitive enrollment.
+The IU South Bend Entry-level Dental Hygiene Program has competitive enrollmentmeaning not every applicant who is qualified will be accepted into the program.
 Consideration is given to applications from all qualified resident and non-resident candidates.
-Interested students are encouraged to arrange a meeting with an academic advisor to discuss the competitive nature of the program and the candidate status.
+On this page, you'll find helpful statistics about our most recent admission cycle.
+We hope this information will assist you in understanding how your credentials compare and how you can succeed in the admissions process..
+Interested students are encouraged to arrange a meeting with an academic advisor to discuss the competitive nature of the program and their candidate status.

 Admissions and Scoring Criteria

 *Course listings are for IUSB campus offerings and equivalencies.
-GPA would average from all attempts in qualifying courses, unless the student were granted grade replacement per IU policy.
+GPA would average from all attempts in qualifying courses, unless the student were granted grade replacement per IU policyprior to the end of spring semester.
 See equivalency list for course transfers.

 GPA is based on a 4.0 scale.
 The Application GPA is the average GPA from all of the prerequisite courses, including repeated courses and equivalent courses.
 For example, if a student completed W131 with a grade of C- and with a grade of A-, the English W131 score will be an average of the grades earned.